Setfive/precise-pangolin/docs/readme.md

 ## Task 1 ##

-The task is to accept a file with entries in this format and produce a file containing "normal" machine readable account numbers - ex: "123456789"
+The task is to accept a file with entries in this format and produce a table containing "normal" machine readable account numbers - ex: "123456789"

 The individual entries in the files are well formed and regular.